 Like Derek Robinson, he was disciplined by BL for leading a campaign of disruption against Sir Michael Edwardes’ recovery plan.
 However, while Derek Robinson was dismissed, Jack Adams was only given a warning that a repetition could lead to dismissal.

 After his election Jack Adams, who was married with three children and lived at Kidderminster, said he did not feel inhibited by the management’s warning.
 In his new role as Convener he was soon involved as part of the works committee in trying to resolve a strike over new sound deadening material for the Mini which halted production.

 Around 30 trim shop workers claimed the material showered with them with sharp particles, which irritated their skin and in some instances caused a rash.
 The dispute was resolved when the management offered to change the material and instigate further safety checks.

-Pay parity and reduced bargaining units across BL had made the Combined Shop Stewards’ Committee redundant.
-It was a product of piecework, something the combine had fought hard to retain, but by the time Dick Etheridge died in March 1985, the world had moved on.
+Pay parity and reduced bargaining units across BL had made the BLTUC redundant.
+It was a product of piecework, something the combine had fought hard to retain but, by the time Dick Etheridge died in March 1985, the world had moved on.

 - History : The Rover-Triumph story – Part Fifteen : 1973 - 20 July 2018